kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-28-troubleshoot-clash-port.md

 ```

-This happens probably cause Clash is now listening the right port 7890, but on other port.
+This happens probably cause Clash is not listening the right port 7890, but on other port.

 Let's try: